- Mon - Fri

 Curriculum Requirements for an Undergraduate Concentration in Literary Arts and Studies

 II.
-From Literary to Cultural Studies (LAS-E501), Contemporary Critical Theory (LAS-E502), or an approved equivalent: 1 course (3 credits)
+From Literary to Cultural Studies (LAS-E501), Contemporary Critical Theory (LAS-E502) or an approved equivalent (one course, three credits)

 III.
-Seminar in Literature or Creative Writing: 1 course (3 credits)
+Seminar in Literature or Creative Writing Workshop (one course, three credits)

 IV.
-Literary Arts and Studies electives: 6 courses (18 credits)
+Literary Arts and Studies electives (five courses, 15 total credits)

 - All Literary Arts and Studies courses are labeled “LAS.”
 (Prior to academic year 2013-14, LAS courses were designated ENGL by the Registrar.)

 - Students who elect the concentration must fulfill all existing Liberal Arts distribution requirements for graduation.
-(The nine Literary Arts and Studies credits currently required for graduation will count as part of the twenty-seven comprising the concentration.)
+(The nine LAS credits currently required for graduation will count as part of the 27 comprising the concentration.)

 - Concentrators must study contemporary critical theory so that they are better able to participate in current critical discussions, and they must take at least one seminar course to experience in-depth, focused study of a specific topic, which culminates in a longer written project.

-- Three credits from relevant HAVC, HPSS, liberal arts elective or studio courses may be counted toward the Literary Arts and Studies electives requirement for the concentration provided that the course is approved by the concentration coordinator as part of a student’s particular program of study.
+- Three credits from relevant HPSS, THAD, liberal arts elective or studio courses may be counted toward the LAS electives requirement for the concentration provided that the course is approved by the concentration coordinator as part of a student’s particular program of study.